Martinlck/studio-x-backend/README.md

 Inside this kind we manage our User entities, which have attached a list of friends and a gamestate.
 Since GameState is such a simple structure, it would not need a further entity to represent, but we still model it on our OOP approach.

+## Suggested Improvements

+- Improve API to store game state, by just incrementing the gamesPlayed everytime is called.
+And possibly saving all the scores, computing the highscore only when needed on other requests (friends requests)
+- Improve user creation API, by adding geo location and storing the country of the user.
+- Improve API to store friends, do not send the new list of friends to replace all.
+But use ACID transactions to add or remove friends, This will require a different data structure setup than the current.
+- Add security to the API server, it needs to have signed request headers and hashes to make them safe, under some specific algorithm defined with the front end developer
+- Add an API to retrieve all the user information, including the name, right now only game state can be retrieved.
+- Improve the get all users API, by paginating it with limit and offsets, allowing the client to go through the whole DB even if is huge.
+Provide smart filters to this list based on score, country, name, etc...